AndersLazis/Transcendence/README.md

 The live chat features:

-- Creation of private chats, as well as direct messages between two users,
+- Creation of private chats between two users,
 - Ability to block individual users so as not to see messages from blocked accounts,
-- Ability for chat room creators to manage their chat rooms:
 - Context menu enabling users to challenge others to a game of pong.

 ## Technologies